dskinner/damsel-python/README.rst

 Speed Tests
 ===========
-Damsel is fast but not as fast as it could be.
-Alot of the codebase has been kept simplified with a focus on ironing out the language details.
+Damsel is fast while keeping the codebase small and safe from game-breaking optimizations.
 Below are results from the genshi svn benchmark bigtable.py for different template languages.
-The purpose of sharing this is to illustrate two points,

-* Damsel is reasonably fast
-* Python is truely at your disposal

 This test creates a table with 1000 rows, each containing 10 columns from calling dict.values() and setting each as the column text.
 It's a silly test, but let's